 In this sea of opinions, how do you actually determine how long should a blog post be?

-Here’s the truth: the length of the blog post DOES matter.
-Especially if you’re writing blogs for content marketing and want to rank them.
+Here’s the truth: the length of the blog post DOES matter, especially if you’re writing blogs for content marketing and want to rank them.

 How long should a blog post be?